 Second hand Halloween costumes

 In addition to checking out the nearest high street charity shops, eBay is the place to go for second hand Halloween outfits.
-Having a look at sold listings, more than half of the kids’ costumes were sold for a fiver or less so plenty of opportunities to make a bargain!
+Having a look at sold listings, more than half of the kids’ costumes were sold for a fiver or less, so plenty of opportunities to make a bargain!

 Shopping for Halloween costumes online

-Supermarket Halloween Costumes
+Cheap Halloween Costumes from Supermarkets

 Getting your costumes from old school costumes shops